Sober sex is on the rise

 This isn’t rocket science, darling.
 If you can put 2 and 2 together and come up with a plausible 4, shouldn’t that lead you to a probable conclusion?

 Come on, you’re doin’ way too much poppers and you know it.
-Maybe it’s a lucky thingamst150.jpg that your teeth and gums are alerting you to your excess.
+Maybe it’s a lucky thing that your teeth and gums are alerting you to your excess.
 But, hey, if you choose not to heed your body’s signals then you must be brain dead.

 If you use a stimulant every time you have sex, you run the risk of desensitizing your body to the natural “high” that sexual activity provides us.
 You short-circuit or over-ride your body’s own pleasure producing hormones — endorphins.
 You also alter, and not for the better, your natural sexual response cycle.
 These are real concerns that are rarely spoken about when popper use and health risks are discussed.
 There is the real danger of altering your sexual response cycle to the point that you will never be able to enjoy sex without a stimulant.
 This is already an epidemic among those who use crystal-meth.